stackunity-dev/stackunity/README.md

 ## Features

 - **Database Designer**: Create and visually manage your database schemas
-- **SEO Audit**: Analyze and optimize your website for better search engine visibility
+- **Website Audit**: Analyze and optimize your website for better search engine visibility, accessibility and more
 - **Robots & Schema Generator**: Generate robots.txt files and schema.org data structures
 - **Premium Components**: Access high-quality Vuetify components and templates